suse-edge/suse-edge.github.io/docs/product/atip/features.md

 In our case, if you have installed a real time image like SLE Micro RT, kernel real time is already installed and you don't need to install it again.

-You could check it looking for the kernel and see if contains the **rt** string at the end of the kernel info:
+You could check it looking for the kernel and see if contains the **`rt`** string at the end of the kernel info:

 ```
-$ uname -r
+uname -r
 5.14.21-150400.15.11-rt
 ```